Set up network integration

 The private endpoint must meet these requirements:

-• If public access to that storage account is to be prohibited, attach the private endpoint to a VNet that is in the customer Azure environment and that is accessible from the corporate network, so that end users can reach it.
+• Attach the private endpoint to a VNet that is in the customer Azure environment and that is accessible from the corporate network, so that end users can reach it.

 • Create the private endpoint resource in a resource group that is different from the solution resource group and from the AKS infrastructure resource groups.
 These resource groups are managed and must not contain customer-created resources.

 • Create a DNS entry for this private endpoint in the internal DNS infrastructure, that is, in the privatelink.blob.core.windows.net zone that is managed by the customer.
 This requirement is to enable clients to resolve the storage account name to its private IP address rather than to the public one.
 To this end, enable DNS integration for the endpoint with the relevant private DNS zone in the customer cloud environment.
-Alternatively, create the DNS record in a manual or automated way.
+Alternatively, create the DNS record in a manual or automated way, depending on the setup of the customer DNS infrastructure.

 After you have created a private endpoint and configured DNS, you can safely disable public access to this storage account through the network, in the network firewall settings.